-Road infrastructure: Starting with infrastructure services, we take the density of state highways (kilometres [km] per 100 sq km of area) as an indicator of infrastructure provision for road transport.
-We do not take total road density because that includes both national highways as well as village and municipal roads, etc. The former is a responsibility of the federal National Highway Authority, while the latter is the responsibility of local governments.
-State highways are in the jurisdiction of state governments, which are also responsible for providing the state-level transport subsidy.
-The statistical relationship between per capita transport subsidy and state highway density is displayed by the linear regression line in Figure 3.
-There is a strong positive relationship between the two, which is statistically significant at the 1% level of confidence.
+roads, etc. The former is a responsibility of the federal National Highway Authority while the latter is the responsibility of local governments.
+State highways are in the jurisdiction of state governments which are also responsible for providing the state level transport subsidy.
+The statistical relationship between per capita transport subsidy and state highway density is displayed by the linear regression line in Fig. 3.
+There is a strong positive relationship between the two which is statistically significant at the 1% level of confidence.

-Figure 3: State Highway Density and Per Capita Transport Subsidy in 2011-12
+Figure 3: State Highway Density (in kms. per 100 sq. km. of Area) & Per Capita Transport Subsidy in 2011-12